tcbentayan2030-ui/Emergency-Preparedness/README.md

       end if

       if choice8 == 3 then
         display "The window shattered and injured you.
-You survived with cuts." end if
+Thankfully, you packed for first aid." display "The typhoon lasted for 2 days but with your food, water, and supplies, you survived perfectly!" end if
     end if